fletchjeff/simpsons_sentiment_analysis/README.md

 Images Source: https://toddwschneider.com/posts/the-simpsons-by-the-data/

 ## Project Overview
-Ever wondered who the happiest Simpsons character is, and what you can do once armed with that knowledge?
+Ever wondered who the happiest Simpsons character is and what you can do once armed with that knowledge?
 This project is for you!

+*Note:* There is a lot of supporting info and documentation in each of the project files, so it's worth taking a look through the files.

 This project is 2 main parts:
 1. Data Analysis